How old are you? Are you married? Do you have a family?

 Any other comments that you would like to add?

 Regular exercise is not a lifestyle option.
-It is a health behaviour which we should be teaching in preschool, kindergarten, and elementary school.
+It is a health behavior which we should be teaching in preschool, kindergarten, and elementary school.
 It is the absolute foundation to lifelong mental and physical health.
 Unfortunately, by the time most of us are well into adulthood, we have long forgotten the basics of an exercise program or simple nutrition.
 Engaging a personal fitness trainer and committing yourself to one hour per day of moderate to vigorous physical activity most days of the week is the surest way to ensuring lifelong health.